groff_man_style(7) — Linux manual page

 See man(1) or intro(1) for the manual sectioning

-bottom left.
-Otherwise, footer-inside appears at the
+left.
+Otherwise, footer-inside appears at the bottom left

-footer is the page number, except in the continuous-
+page number, except in the continuous-rendering mode

-The macro package may also abbreviate topic and footer-
+package may abbreviate identifier and footer-inside with

-HTML output, headers and footers are suppressed.
+headers and footers are suppressed.

 Additionally, this macro breaks the page, resetting the